A greyhound laying down in their cosy bed.

 Investigators documented piglets, possums and rabbits being tied to lures and trainers releasing dogs to chase the lure then allowing dogs to catch and maul these defenceless animals.
 Trainers were also documented tying live animals to leads/leashes to taunt and stimulate greyhounds into aggressive behaviour before allowing them to maul the helpless animals.
 The groundbreaking investigations across New South Wales, Victoria and Queensland were aired on ABC Four Corners on 16 February 2015.

-A white greyhound dog sitting on grass and looking to camera
+A white greyhound laying on grass and looking up with puppy dog eyes.

 Greyhound dogs running on a race track